munrocreations/own-it-quick/README.md

 - The server name is name of the system where you installed the **ownCloud** server using a docker image.
 -  The port number is 8080.

-Therefore, users would supply the web URL in this format: `https://&lt;host-name&gt;:8080`

 <h2 id="user">User Access</h2>

 You can access **ownCloud** from a <a href="#desktop">desktop system</a> or a <a href="#mobile">mobile device</a>.